Ahmadjajja/Real_Estate_Mobile_App/README.md

-**Introducing the Real Estate Mobile App** - a fantastic final hackathon project created by me in just 12 hours of time!
+**Introducing the Real Estate Mobile App** - a fantastic final hackathon project created by me in just 12 hours of time at **[Saylani Mass IT Training Program](https://saylaniwelfare.com/en/services/education/technical-education/saylani-mass-it-training)** on 28 Aug, 2022!.
 This impressive app was developed using cutting-edge technologies such as React-Native, Node JS, MongoDB, Express JS, and Native Base.

-**The Real Estate Mobile App** comes loaded with amazing features, including -
+**[The Frontend of The Real Estate Mobile App](https://github.com/Ahmadjajja/Hackathon_Frontend_2022_Batch_04)** comes loaded with amazing features, including -
 * authentication
 * a dashboard
 * a landing page